celery/celery/docs/userguide/extending.rst

 ======

-The Worker is the first blueprint to start, and with it starts major components like the event loop, processing pool, the timer, and also optional components like the autoscaler.
-When the worker is fully started it will continue to the Consumer blueprint.
+The Worker is the first blueprint to start, and with it starts major components like the event loop, processing pool, and the timer used for ETA tasks and other timed events.

+When the worker is fully started it will continue to the Consumer blueprint, which sets up how tasks are to be executed, connects to the broker and starts the message consumers.

 The :class:`~celery.worker.WorkController` is the core worker implementation, and contains several methods and attributes that you can use in your bootstep.